in28minutes/learn/readme.md

 We have build solutions to help you **learn Cloud, Full Stack and Microservices in 1-3 Months**.

-I'm alway available for questions.
+I'm always available for questions.
 Feel feel to email me at ranga@in28minutes.com!

 Have a great learning experience!